ivarprudnikov/ivarprudnikov.com/long/_posts/2023-05-26-signatures-receipts-in-supply-chain-security.md

 image_caption: Photo by Matthias Wagner on Unsplash
 ---

-I was provided with an incredible opportunity to deliver my first-ever conference presentation at a security conference [BSides Dublin](https://www.bsidesdub.ie/) on May 27th.
-The event, known for its vibrant and inclusive atmosphere, welcomed security enthusiasts from various backgrounds.
-The organizers were truly exceptional, ensuring a seamless experience for both speakers and attendees alike.
+I had the privilege of being granted a remarkable opportunity to deliver my inaugural conference presentation at the esteemed security conference, [BSides Dublin](https://www.bsidesdub.ie/), on May 27th.
+Renowned for its dynamic and inclusive atmosphere, the event attracted a diverse range of security enthusiasts from various backgrounds.
+The organizers demonstrated exceptional proficiency, meticulously orchestrating a seamless experience for both speakers and attendees, ensuring a memorable and impactful gathering.

 With great excitement and a touch of nervous anticipation, I took the stage to share insights on a topic: "Signatures and Receipts in Supply Chain Security."